nathangalung/Tucil3_13523139_18222130/README.md

 # Rush Hour Game Solver

-A Rush Hour puzzle solver using the A* algorithm.
+A Rush Hour puzzle solver using the pathfinding algorithm and heuristic.

 ## Team Members
 - Jonathan Kenan Budianto (13523139)